Shopify/unity-buy-sdk/EXAMPLES.md

 ## Native web view checkout

-After creating an instance of `Cart` and adding items to it, you can use the `CheckoutWithNativeWebView` method to start a native modal overlay on top of your game with a web view that contains the checkout for the cart.
+After creating an instance of `Cart` and adding items to it, you can use the `CheckoutWithWebView` method to start a native modal overlay on top of your game with a web view that contains the checkout for the cart.

-`CheckoutWithNativeWebView` takes in 3 callback parameters:
+`CheckoutWithWebView` takes in 3 callback parameters:

 * `CheckoutSuccessCallback` is called when the user has completed a checkout successfully.
 * `CheckoutCancelCallback` is called when the user cancels out of the checkout.